cjdbarlow/Part-One/principles_of_ultrasound.md

 #Principles of Ultrasound
 > Describe the physical principles of ultrasound and the Doppler Effect.

 Ultrasound is an imaging technique where high-frequency sound waves (2-15MHz) are used to generate an image.
 An ultrasound wave is produced by a probe using the **piezoelectric effect**.
 Certain crystalline structures will generate a voltage when they vibrate at a particular frequency.
 Similarly, they will vibrate at a particular frequency when a certain voltage is applied across them.
-The conversion of electrical energy to potential energy allows the ultrasound probe to create an ultrasound wave.
+The conversion of electrical energy to kinetic energy allows the ultrasound probe to create an ultrasound wave.

 ##Basic principles
 * **Spatial resolution** is how close two separate objects can be to each other and still be distinguishable.
 It is divided into: